Yom Kippur War

 On October 12, Kissinger ordered the US Interest Section in Cairo to speed up preparations for the departure of US tourists staying in Egypt, while notifying such actions to the IDF in order to avoid accidental military operations against them.

 On October 24, the UNSC passed Resolution 339, serving as a renewed call for all parties to adhere to the ceasefire terms establishes in Resolution 338.

-With some Israeli advances taking place, Kissinger threatened to support a UN withdrawal resolution, but before Israel could respond, Egyptian national security advisor Hafez Ismail sent Kissinger a stunning message-Egypt was willing to enter into direct talks with Israel, provided that it agree to allow nonmilitary supplies to reach the Third Army and to a compete ceasefire.
+With some Israeli advances taking place, Kissinger threatened to support a UN withdrawal resolution, but before Israel could respond, Egyptian national security advisor Hafez Ismail sent Kissinger a stunning message-Egypt was willing to enter into direct talks with Israel, provided that it agrees to allow nonmilitary supplies to reach the Third Army and to a complete ceasefire.